AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

    Invoke-WebRequest -OutFile "$outFile" -Uri "$aghUri"
    ```

 1. Navigate to the directory where AdGuard Home was installed.
-In the examples below, we'll use `C:\Program Files\AdGuardHome`.
+In the examples below, we’ll use `C:\Program Files\AdGuardHome`.

 1. Stop AdGuard Home: